 Maintaining a healthy weight is one of the most important things you can do to protect yourself from cancer.
+Recent studies have found that up to 41.9% of US adults have obesity – making weight management a crucial factor in reducing the populations risk of cancer.

 Even though awareness is relatively limited on the link between excess weight and cancer risk, the fact is, aside from not smoking, staying at a healthy weight throughout life is the single most important thing you can do to protect yourself from cancer.